 That's because while the connections between mothers and sons, father and daughters or fathers and sons may be built on solid foundations of love, they aren't always as strong in the empathy departments.
 Based on the findings, brain chemistry is responsible for that.

-According to the 2016 study on 35 families, the part of the brain that regulates emotions is more similar between mothers and daughters than any other intergenerational pairing.
+According to that same study, conducted on 35 families, the part of the brain that regulates emotions is more similar between mothers and daughters than any other intergenerational pairing.

 That means mom is more likely to understand where you're coming from when faced with a problem because she could imagine herself in your shoes.
 (Or it could explain all the times you two have butt heads—the same sides of magnets repel each other, after all.)